Pharmacy services - level 3 apprenticeship framework

 Competency and knowledge qualifications

-Apprentices need to complete both a competency-based and a knowledge-based qualification, or a combined qualification, from the list below.
+Apprentices need to complete the combined qualification, from the list below.

 Combined competence and knowledge and skills based qualification: